-ADE started a focus on early childhood education ensuring Arkansans enter kindergarten ready to learn and equipped K-2 classrooms with high quality instructional materials aligned with the Science of Reading.
-Additional support was provided in the form of literacy coaches and high-quality literacy and numeracy intervention for struggling students.
+ADE continued its focus on early childhood education ensuring Arkansans enter Kindergarten ready to learn and equipped K-2 classrooms with high quality instructional materials aligned with the Science of Reading.
+The State Board of Education Committee on Early Learning held its first meeting in March 2024, and additional support was provided in the form of literacy coaches and high-quality literacy and numeracy intervention for struggling students.